• Skip to primary navigation

 • generous splash of whipping cream

-• 1 tsp corn starch (optional)
+• 1 teaspoon corn starch (optional)

-• 1 tsp cold water (optional)
+• 1 teaspoon cold water (optional)

 • salt and pepper to taste

 If roast is tied, remove twine.
 Rub and season all over with olive oil, salt and pepper.
-Heat 1 tbsp (15 mL) of the butter with the vegetable oil in heavy skillet over medium-high heat; brown meat on all sides, about 8 minutes.
+Heat 1 tablespoon (15 mL) of the butter with the vegetable oil in heavy skillet over medium-high heat; brown meat on all sides, about 8 minutes.
 Set aside.

 Browning the beef in a skillet with butter.